course-details-portlet

 Course content

-FILM1105 is a base level course that focuses on the role of film and television in the world around us.
-The course gives the student insight into key cultural, commercial and ideological issues regarding the importance of film and television in society.
+FILM1105 is a course that focuses on the role of audiovisual media forms in society and how they influence and reflect cultural, aesthetic, and political conditions in the world arounds us.
+The course provides students with insight into key cultural, commercial, and ideological issues related to the significance of film and other audiovisual media forms in society.

 Learning outcome